 - Form an event team: Since a fundraising gala is no small event, you’ll need a team to handle all of the planning and logistics.
 Distribute tasks amongst team members so their roles and responsibilities are clear from the start.
 Some examples of roles can be marketing, sponsors, venue management, speakers, etc. By nominating one person as the event manager, they can oversee the other roles and help plan the event as a whole.

 - Create a budget and stick to it: The goal of a fundraising gala is to raise money for your event, so you need to make sure that you raise more than you spend.
 Fundraising galas can get expensive with venue, food and drink, decorations and entertainment.
 If you’ve hosted a gala in the past, form a new budget based on previous costs you incurred.
 If you’re starting from scratch, take time to put a table together for all estimated costs and your budget for each category.
 Track everything as you go!
-This article has a good chart to help you get started with making your fundraising gala budget.

 - Make it themed: Who doesn’t love a themed event?
 Selecting a theme is your opportunity to get creative and find a theme that your organization and attendees will enjoy.
 This is an important planning step, as you need to include the theme and dress code in your fundraising gala invitation.
 Here’s a list of some of the best fundraising gala themes to give you inspiration.